Majeux/ipdr/README.md

 The input instance is defined by the `--procs` and `--max_switches` parameters, giving upon execution.

+## Output
+Result files are written into the `output` folder.
+Runs are sorted into folders and subfolders based on first the selected mode, then algorithm, then problem and then input.

 ## Examples
 Using Constraining IPDR to find a pebbling strategy for the input `4b15g_1.tfc` listed in the `benchmark/rls-benchmarks.txt` :
 ```
 ./ipdr-engine pebbling ipdr run --inc=constrain --dir=./benchmark/rls/tfc --tfc=4b15g_1
 ```
+The results are written to ...
+TODO

 Using Relaxing IPDR to verify Peterson's Algorithm for 3 processes, bounded to 2 context switches (interleavings):
 ```